 - Ideate: Create a solution tailor-made for the entrepreneur

 Professor Brian Hanssen founded the Social Impact Scholars in February 2017 and serves as the Executive Director.
 A fervent believer in experiential learning, Brian aims to provide quality, practical internships and training for college students to understand the inner workings of business and explore its social Impact.
-He is currently a Clinical Assistant Professor of Business at New York University Shanghai and a Visiting Assistant Professor at the NYU Stern School of Business.
-Brian’s been teaching in Stern’s Social Impact core since January 2009.
+He is currently the Associate Director of the Management Communication program and Clinical Assistant Professor of Management Communication at the NYU Stern School of Business.
+Brian has been teaching in Stern’s Social Impact core since January 2009.

 Prior to teaching in both the undergraduate and MBA programs at NYU, Brian held a global management position in product readiness and enablement at Intralinks, a leading technology provider of secure collaboration solutions.